 Closely related to the question whether duplicate benefits FTC arbitrage transactions should be curbed on the grounds that the foreign tax is, at least in some respects, "voluntary" is the question whether these transactions reduce U.S. tax revenues in a manner or for reasons that should not be permitted.
-The answer to this question is more complicated than it would appear, and depends to a great degree on what is the appropriate set of assumptions as to the alternative investments that would have been made-either by the particular taxpayer or, in general, by the class of similarly situated taxpayers-in lieu of investing in a duplicate benefits FTC arbitrage transaction.
+The answer to this question is more complicated than it would appear, and depends to a great degree on what is the appropriate set of assumptions as to the alternative investments that would have been made - either by the particular taxpayer or, in general, by the class of similarly situated taxpayers - in lieu of investing in the duplicate benefits FTC arbitrage transactions.
 In other words, if the taxpayer (or similarly situated taxpayers generally) were denied the enhanced after-tax return from investing in the FTC arbitrage transaction, what investment would the taxpayer(s) have made instead?
 Would the taxpayer(s) nonetheless have made an investment that would subject it/them to foreign tax and thus would have claimed the foreign tax credit (in which case, the duplicate benefits FTC arbitrage transaction generally would increase its/their U.S. tax from that baseline since the taxpayer(s) would pay additional U.S. tax on the economic benefit provided by the non-U.S. counterparty), or, instead, would the taxpayer(s) have made a domestic investment?
 Furthermore, if the taxpayer(s) would have made a domestic investment, would it have been a fully taxable investment or would it have been a tax-exempt or tax-advantaged investment?

-8. Lessons from the Disallowance of DCLs Under Code Sec.
-1503(d)
+8. Lessons from the disallowance of DCLs under section 1503(d).

-In considering the policy aspects of duplicate benefits FTC arbitrage transactions, one cannot avoid comparing those transactions to another type of international arbitrage transaction in respect of which Congress acted to prevent duplicate tax benefits-the dual consolidated loss (DCL) transactions.
-In a DCL transaction, a taxpayer would organize a dual resident corporation (DRC)-i.e., a company that is tax resident in two countries, for instance the United Kingdom and the United States.
-This is possible because those countries have different rules for determining tax residency-the place of incorporation in the case of the United States and the place of "management and control" in the case of the United Kingdom.
+In considering the policy aspects of duplicate benefits FTC arbitrage transactions, one cannot avoid comparing those transactions to another type of international arbitrage transaction in which Congress acted to prevent duplicate tax benefits - the dual consolidated loss ("DCL") transactions.
+In a DCL transaction, a taxpayer would organize a dual resident corporation (a "DRC") - i.e., a company that is tax resident in two countries, for instance the United Kingdom and the United States.
+This is possible because those countries have different rules for determining tax residency - the place of incorporation in the case of the United States and the place of "management and control" in the case of the United Kingdom.
 Prior to the enactment of anti-DCL rules by the United Kingdom and the United States, if a DRC were a member of a U.S. consolidated group as well as of a group that is eligible for U.K. group relief and that DRC were to borrow money, the interest expense could be claimed as a deduction against the taxable income of both the U.S. and U.K. tax groups.
-Of concern to Congress, a DRC organized by a U.K. multinational company could borrow money to fund the acquisition of a U.S. target corporation, and could deduct the interest expense twice, against income earned by the U.K. group and against income earned by the newly acquired U.S. target group, thereby enjoying a competitive advantage over a potential U.S. acquirer.
-162 Congress enacted Code Sec.
-1503(d) to prohibit a DCL from being used to offset income of another member of its U.S. consolidated tax group.
-Primarily because of a concern that the provision might otherwise be deemed to violate treaty anti-discrimination provisions, Congress made the provision reciprocal, so that it applies whether the parent of the DRC is a U.K. or a U.S. corporation.
-163
+Of concern to Congress, a DRC organized by a U.K. multinational company could borrow money to fund the acquisition of a U.S. target corporation, and could deduct the interest expense twice, against income earned by the U.K. group and against income earned by the newly acquired U.S. target group, thereby enjoying a competitive advantage over a potential U.S. acquirer.149 Congress enacted